The algebra of observables in noncommutative deformation theory: Abstract

 \section{Abstract}

-The Generalized Burnside Theorem, due to Laudal \cite{laud02}, generalizes the classical Burnside Theorem and is obtained using noncommutative deformations of the family of simple right $A$-modules when $A$ is a finite dimensional associative algebra over an algebraically closed field.
-In this paper, we prove a form of the Generalized Burnside Theorem that is more general, where we do not assume that $k$ is algebraically closed.
-The main purpose of the paper is to clarify and generalize the proof.
-As an application of the theorem, we introduce a standard form for finite dimensional algebras.
+We consider the algebra $\mathcal O(\fm M)$ of observables and the (formally) versal morphism $\eta: A \to \mathcal O(\fm M)$ defined by the noncommutative deformation functor $\defm{\fm M}$ of a family $\fm M = \{ M_1, \dots, M_r \}$ of right modules over an associative $k$-algebra $A$.
+By the Generalized Burnside Theorem, due to Laudal, $\eta$ is an isomorphism when $A$ is finite dimensional, $\fm M$ is the family of simple $A$-modules, and $k$ is an algebraically closed field.
+The purpose of this paper is twofold: First, we prove a form of the Generalized Burnside Theorem that is more general, where there is no assumption on the field $k$.
+Secondly, we prove that the $\mathcal O$-construction is a closure operation when $A$ is any finitely generated $k$-algebra and $\fm M$ is any family of finite dimensional $A$-modules, in the sense that $\eta_B: B \to \mathcal O^B(\fm M)$ is an isomorphism when $B = \mathcal O(\fm M)$ and $\fm M$ is considered as a family of $B$-modules.